Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Analysis

 \subsection{\qg Analysis}

 To analyze \qg, we compute its coverage (fraction of examples where \qg produces an output) and precision (fraction of examples with a correct output among ones where an output is produced) on different data splits.
-The results in Table~\ref{qg_precision} show that \qg has high precision but struggles at recall on some data splits.
+The results in Table~\ref{tab:qg_precision} show that \qg has high precision but struggles at coverage on some data splits.

-There is a significant difference between the effectiveness of the grammar induction procedure among the three datasets, as shown in Table~\ref{grammar_sizes}.
-Unsurprisingly, grammar induction is most effective for ~\textsc{SCAN}, where the data generating process has similar expressive power to a QCFG.
-We hypothesize that, generally, synthetic datasets may be more amenable to compression via symbolic methods than non-synthetic datasets, as the data generating procedure is typically a relatively short program.
-QCFG induction is particularly unsuccessful for ~\textsc{Spider}, where the resulting number of rules is larger than the original dataset due to the identity rules added during initialization.
-The complex syntax of SQL is not well modeled by QCFGs, and induction fails to induce rules that enable significant generalization.
-Most of the induced rules are limited to simply replacing table and column names or value literals with non-terminals, such as the rule shown in Table~\ref{rule_examples}, rather than inducing rules representing nested sub-structures.
+There is a significant difference in the effectiveness of the grammar induction procedure among the three datasets.
+Induction is particularly unsuccessful for ~\textsc{Spider}, as SQL has complicated syntax and often requires complex coordination across discontinuous clauses.
+Most of the induced rules are limited to simply replacing table and column names or value literals with non-terminals, such as the rule shown in Table~\ref{rule_examples}, rather than representing nested sub-structures.
+The degree of span-to-span correspondence between natural language and SQL is seemingly lower than for other formalisms such as FunQL, which limits the effectiveness of grammar induction.
+Intermediate representations for SQL such as SemQL~\cite{guo2019towards} may help increase the correspondence between source and target syntax.

 For both ~\textsc{GeoQuery} and ~\textsc{Spider}, \qg is limited by the expressiveness of QCFGs and the simple greedy search procedure used for grammar induction, which can lead to sub-optimal approximations of the induction objective.
-Notably, QCFGs cannot represent relations between source strings, such as semantic similarity, or relations between target strings, such as logical equivalence (e.g. \nlp{intersect(a,b)} $\Leftrightarrow$ \nlp{intersect(b,a)}), that could enable greater generalization.
+Notably, QCFGs cannot directly represent relations between source strings, such as semantic similarity, or relations between target strings, such as logical equivalence (e.g. \nlp{intersect(a,b)} $\Leftrightarrow$ \nlp{intersect(b,a)}), that could enable greater generalization.
 However, such extensions pose additional scalability challenges, requiring new research in more flexible approaches for both learning and inference.